jpverkamp/blog/content/reviews/books/George R.R. Martin/Wild Cards/2 - Aces High.md

 page_count: 361
 series_index: [2]
 ---
-Where {{< goodreads book="Wild Cards" >}} introduced the setting and spanned decades dealing with the introduction of the wild card virus and how the world diverged from our own, {{< goodreads book="Aces High" >}} feels a lot more focused, dealing primarily with two plot lines: the arrival of an alien 'swarm mother' (a hive mind/bio ship intent on eating planets, as one does) and the Masonic conspiracy we first got a glimpse of in Fortunato's introduction.
+Where [[Wild Cards]]() introduced the setting and spanned decades dealing with the introduction of the wild card virus and how the world diverged from our own, [[Aces High]]() feels a lot more focused, dealing primarily with two plot lines: the arrival of an alien 'swarm mother' (a hive mind/bio ship intent on eating planets, as one does) and the Masonic conspiracy we first got a glimpse of in Fortunato's introduction.

 The story starts out a bit rough.
 I don't really care for the Mason/Fortunato's plotline.
 But the swarm stuff is pretty cool and there are a number of fun new characters along with expanded worldbuilding.
 I like the additional focus.
 It makes me wonder/expect if each book will have a single topic or two to focus around.